zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 12. If this certificate is not present, you will need to run a repair command for the IIS Express application.
 If it is present, continue to step 12.

-    a.  select **Start**, then type in **Programs and Features**. select **Programs and Features** application link
+    a.
+Select **Start**, then type in **Programs and Features**. select **Programs and Features** application link.

     b.
-Find and right-click on the IIS Express application listing, then select **Repair**
+Find and right-click on the IIS Express application listing, then select **Repair**.

     ![The right-click menu for IIS 10.0 Express displays with Repair selected.](media/image205.png "Repair menu option")

     c.
-Once the repair has completed, go back to the Certificates MMC snap-in and verify that the localhost certificate is now present under the Personal folder
+Once the repair has completed, go back to the Certificates MMC snap-in and verify that the localhost certificate is now present under the Personal folder.

 13. From the Certificates MMC snap-in, right-click on the localhost certificate within the Personal certificates container, then choose **All Tasks Export**.